atanvir/Satvik/README.md

-# YOD_Android
+# Satvixk
-This project is under the Gudience of Ambalika ghosh and for Android Tanvir Ahmed.
+This project is under the Gudience of Shagun and Tanvir is on Android Developer